nexbitio/Tokenize/README.md

 ```

 #### Validation
-The object returned by our function must have "tokens_valid_since" and "has_mfa" fields.
+The object returned by our function must have "tokensValidSince" and "hasMfa" fields.
 Those are used to validate the
 gen. date part and the mfa. prefix of the token

 ```js